Mouthwashing (video game): Plot

-During a routine shipment, the Pony Express freighter spaceship Tulpar is sabotaged and crashes into an asteroid.
-Though the crew—captain Curly, co-pilot Jimmy, medic Anya, mechanic Swansea, and last-minute intern Daisuke—survive, most of the ship's resources are blocked off by airbag-like foam, damage to which could potentially breach the ship's hull and trigger lethal decompression.
+During a routine shipment, the Pony Express freighter spaceship Tulpar crashes into an asteroid.
+The crew members (captain Curly, co-pilot Jimmy, medic Anya, mechanic Swansea, and intern Daisuke) survive, but most of the ship's resources are blocked off by airbag-like foam, damage to which could potentially breach the ship's hull and trigger lethal decompression.
 Curly, unable to speak or move after being severely mutilated by the crash, is kept sedated via a dwindling supply of painkillers.
-Jimmy declares himself acting captain as a result, and accuses Curly of going postal and causing the crash.
+Declaring himself acting captain, Jimmy accuses Curly of going postal and causing the crash.

-When food and medical supplies begin to run low after two months, the crew decide to open their confidential shipment, only to discover, much to their dismay, that it consists solely of mouthwash.
-Swansea, a recovered alcoholic, impulsively decides to break his sobriety and consumes the mouthwash for its 14% alcohol content; henceforth his continual intoxication increase tensions further.
-E.g., Jimmy, who has been feeding Curly his pills as Anya cannot bring herself to do so, finally attacks and force-feeds Curly in a rage before hallucinating killing him with an axe.
+When food and medical supplies begin to run low after two months, the crew decide to open their confidential shipment; they discover, to their dismay and confusion, that it consists solely of mouthwash.
+A recovering alcoholic, Swansea impulsively breaks his sobriety and consumes the mouthwash for its 14% alcohol content, and his continual intoxication further increases tensions.
+Jimmy, who has been feeding Curly his pills as Anya cannot bring herself to do so, snaps under pressure and force-feeds Curly in a rage before hallucinating killing him with an axe.

 Four months after the crash, Anya locks herself in the medical bay with Curly.
 After failing to convince a drunken Swansea to let them into the utility bay, Jimmy and Daisuke serve him a tainted mocktail using the ship's sole bottle of rubbing alcohol.
 With Swansea rendered unconscious, Jimmy and Daisuke discover that Swansea was guarding the ship's only working cryopod, which Jimmy believes he was saving for himself.
-Jimmy then coerces Daisuke to crawl through a damaged vent into the medical bay.
+Jimmy coerces Daisuke into crawling through a damaged vent into the medical bay.
 Daisuke makes it through, but is severely injured in the process.
 With the rubbing alcohol gone, Jimmy uses the mouthwash as an impromptu antiseptic, but it only worsens Daisuke's pain.
-Swansea, having come to care for Daisuke, reluctantly and crudely performs a mercy-killing with a fire axe.
-Jimmy goes into the medical bay and encounters the corpse of Anya, who has commited suicide by overdosing on the remaining supply of painkillers.
-Jimmy finds the ship's emergency revolver and then hallucinates being attacked by a vengeful Swansea.
+Swansea, having grown fond of Daisuke, reluctantly performs a crude mercy killing on him with a fire axe.
+Jimmy goes into the medical bay and it is revealed Anya has committed suicide by overdosing on the remaining painkillers.
+Jimmy finds the ship's emergency revolver and hallucinates being attacked by a vengeful Swansea.